 500g cream cheese

 2-4 Tbsp icing sugar (I only use 2)*

 Juice of one large lemon

 1½ sachets of powdered gelatine (I used Dr Oetker), or the equivalent leaves/powder to set 750mL liquid (there is more liquid here, but we want it soft and silky, not too gelatinous.
 Half a sachet of Dr Oetker is 2 level teaspoons.

 First, grease the tin with a little butter and line with parchment/baking paper.
 I lined both base and sides, but you really don't need it for the base.
 Just use a long piece for the circumference of the tin and use the butter to seal the edges, too, so it doesn't compromise your perfect circle shape!

 Using a food processor, blitz the digestive biscuits in to crumbs, then pour in the melted butter and pulse again.
 Spoon the biscuit mixture in to the tin and smooth it down with a spoon and hands.
 Then, refrigerate for at least 30 minutes while you prepare the topping.

-Prepare the strawberries by hulling and halving, reserving about 300g to be chopped roughly (in the picture, I use the food processor for all of them to be roughly chopped, but I think it's much nicer to have a smoother pulp and some chopped instead, as I think my mother used to do.
-The jewelled flecks of strawberry are so beautiful and it creates a better texture, too).
-Add the remaining 500g to the food processor with the lemon juice, and process to a fairly smooth pulp.
+Prepare the strawberries by hulling and halving.
+In the pictured pie, I used the food processor for all of them to be roughly chopped, but I think it's much nicer to have a smoother pulp and some sliced and added as a decoration instead. the texture is much silkier.
+So, if you’re going to do that, reserve 200g strawberries to slice thinly and stick around the edge (just grease the circumference of the prepared tin) and the remaining 600g to the food processor with the lemon juice, and process to a smooth pulp.